open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNet/README.md

 ### Special topic - Enriching automatically collected telemetry

-AspNet instrumentation stores the `HttpRequest`, `HttpResponse` objects in the `Activity`.
+ASP.NET instrumentation stores the `HttpRequest`, `HttpResponse` objects in the `Activity`.
 These can be accessed in ActivityProcessors, and can be used to further enrich the Activity as shown below.

 The key name for HttpRequest custom property inside Activity is "OTel.AspNet.Request".
 The key name for HttpResponse custom property inside Activity is "OTel.AspNet.Response".
-(TODO: Expose the keys as public properties in AspNetIntrumentationOptions?)

 ```csharp
 internal class MyAspNetEnrichingProcessor : ActivityProcessor